sunpy/sunpy/docs/guide/customization.rst

     >>> from sunpy.extern.appdirs import AppDirs
     >>> AppDirs('sunpy', 'sunpy').site_config_dir

-In Unixes (including Linux) the site and user configuration paths follow the `XDG specifications <https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html>`__.
+In Unix, the site and user configuration paths follow the `XDG specifications <https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html>`__.

 To maintain your personal customizations place a copy of the default sunpyrc file into the user configuration path.
 To find this path, use::